nix-community/nixd/README.md

 We do not provide a custom editor extension or plugins now, configuring nixd like other nix lsp should work out of box.

-## Testing Guide

-This project is tested by "unit tests" and "regression tests".

-Regression tests are written in **markdown**, and directly execute the compiled binary.
-Unit tests are used for testing class interfaces, mostly public methods.

-Nixd regression tests could be found at [here](tools/nixd/test/).

 ## Tooling

 We provide some extra tools based on our codebase.